ELPatitoLoco/ScriptedEvents-Wiki-Clone/DISABLEPLAYER.md

 ```
 DISABLEPLAYER <PLAYERS> <KEY>
 ```
 Disables a certain in-game feature for selected players unitl the round ended.
-(Can be later enblaed by ENABLEPLAYER action)
+(Can be later enablad by ENABLEPLAYER action)

 ## Arguments
 ### Players